10 Women Leading the Sustainable Fashion Movement

 10. Olivia Wilde

-Olivia Wilde is another statement star that is making huge impacts in the sustainable fashion industry.
+Olivia Wilde is another statement star and one of the best sustainable fashion leaders that is making huge impacts in the sustainable fashion industry.
 Olivia founded her own sustainable fashion initiative “Conscience Commerce” that connects non-profit foundations to sustainable business models.
 The goal?
 Social consciousness, engagement and awareness.
 Olivia thinks used clothes should be cool and that we should all be choosing used over new.
 This is why she talks the talk and walks the walk- fighting for sustainability each day in vintage, worn and repurposed clothing.